Fudan-iGEM/2024-wiki/src/pv.md

 A new subscription service？Pay monthly，and we will extend your products' life while optimizing your strategy of usage, which saves a large amount of money.

-After the wiki freeze, we continue the discussion on our company’s subscription plan.
+After the wiki freeze, we continue the discussion on our company's subscription plan.
 We made several changes.
 First, even if a customer does not subscribe to our advanced service, we will still conduct safety inspections on their mail-in samples as part of our responsibility to society.

 In our advanced service, we will culture local cyanobacteria and utilize sequencing information to engineer our bacteria to express specific lectins, thereby optimizing their adhesion without introducing another alien species.
 Also in our advanced services, we would provide bacteria with local optimized survival modules, with most suitable kill-switches.